galaxyproject/galaxy-hub/src/authnz/use/index.md

 highlight: true
 ---

+_This is page explains how to use this feature, for admin-specific docs, please refer to [this](/src/authnz/config/index.md) page._

 While anyone can use Galaxy anonymously, it is required to have a Galaxy user account to benefit from all the features Galaxy has to offer.
 For instance, anonymous users are limited to one history, but Galaxy users can have histories.
 Also, Galaxy users